dpistole/fe-code-challenge_2e0e8f4/INSTRUCTIONS.md

 An important value proposition of Logixboard is helping users contextualize the flood of information they receive.
 We want to present the user first with what is most important at any given time.
-For many users, arrival time is a the most critical date on a shipment.
+For many users, arrival time is the most critical date on a shipment.
 They organize their work around when their goods are arriving.
-We want to present a user with a view of shipments arriving in the next week, broken down by day.
+We want to present the user with a view of shipments arriving in the next week, broken down by day.

 Please add some new functionality to the currently blank dashboard page.
 The ask from the user is